To The Stars, Again.

 Seconds.

 I open my hand and my pencil floats away.
 I am falling at several hundred meters per second and everything around me is following me, but the Earth is spherical and I never hit the ground.
 This is called an orbit.
 This is all there is to me right now.
-A long curve around the Earth, four hundred kilometers above the ground.
-They are asking me questions on the radio.
+A long curve around the Earth, four hundred kilometres above the surface.
+They are asking questions on the radio.
 I am answering them, mechanically.
 Training has taken over.
 My mind is somewhere else.
 Somewhere brighter.

 Seconds.